British banks lift FTSE 100 after BoE raises rates | Business

 "The market doesn't like uncertainty and the fact that it (BoE) is delivering now in line with expectations is quite reassuring."
 Sterling jumped as much as 0.8% against the U.S. dollar , its highest since Nov.
 30, and interest-rate sensitive two-year gilt yields rose by more than 7 basis points on the day to 0.56%, their highest since Dec.
 1.

-The European Central Bank cut stimulus further, while the U.S. Federal Reserve on Wednesday accelerated the tapering of its bond purchases programme, all pointing to a gradual withdrawal of the copious stimulus put in place to support the pandemic-hit global economy.
+The European Central Bank cut stimulus further, while the U.S. Federal Reserve on Wednesday accelerated the tapering of its bond purchases programme, all pointing to a gradual withdrawal of the copious stimulus that has supported the pandemic-hit global economy.
 Domino's Pizza Group jumped to the top of the mid-cap FTSE 250 index after raising its medium-term sales forecast and saying it had reached an agreement with its franchisees over commercial terms for profit-sharing.

 ALSO READ